SecretestSquirrel/BitcoinPrivacyGuide/separate.md

 ### What are we separating?

-The Bitcoin blockchain is completely public, anyone can hop onto a block explorer and look up any transaction from the last hour or the last 10 years.
+The Bitcoin blockchain is completely public; anyone can hop onto a block explorer and look up any transaction from the last hour or the last 10 years.
 Depending on the tools available and their level of expertise they could analyse and follow any one of these transactions to build up a picture of an entity's spending habits.
-Chain surveillance firms do exactly this, and using heuristics (*assumptions*) they can cluster transactions together to follow a given entity accross the chain.
-Aside from this being an invasion of your privacy it also poses the risks we covered in [sourcing](https://bitcoinprivacy.guide/get.html) your bitcoin.
+Chain surveillance firms do exactly this, and using heuristics (*assumptions*) they can cluster transactions together to follow a given entity across the chain.
+Aside from this being an invasion of your privacy, it also poses the risks we covered in [sourcing](https://bitcoinprivacy.guide/get.html) your bitcoin.

 Coinjoin is a privacy tool that prevents this and there are different types of implementations, each with their own take on the same basic idea.
 Two or more users pool their UTXOs together into a collaborative transaction that is formed in a unique way.
 The way the transaction is constructed makes it very difficult for surveillance firms to know exactly which transaction output belongs to which of the input owners.

 This is where the separation part comes in...
 A proper coinjoin implementation will completely break all deterministic links with the coins 'pre coinjoin' past.
 At best anyone looking at the transaction can come up with a number of possible scenarios as to who owns which piece of bitcoin but they can never be 100% sure.
-Now imagine you carry out multiple rounds of coinjoin one after the other, the transaction graph quickly becomes very confusing and impossible to track.
+Now imagine you carry out multiple rounds of coinjoin one after the other; the transaction graph quickly becomes very confusing and impossible to track.

 [Here](https://www.bit-buy-bit.com/podcast-1/episode/2a64f9e1/ep43-bitcoin-podcast-with-bitcoin-qa-coinjoin) is a podcast episode where I talk through the basics of coinjoin.